CMS-Enterprise/eks-core/README.md

 Below is a table of the variables you can configure in this module, along with their types and default values.

-Here is the updated markdown table with the new variables added:

-Here's the updated markdown table with the variables provided:

 |                       Variable Name                        |       Type       |                         Default Value                          |                                                                             Description                                                                             |
 |:----------------------------------------------------------:|:----------------:|:--------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 |                      `custom_ami_id`                       |     `string`     |                              `""`                              |                                                             The custom AMI ID to use for the EKS nodes.                                                             |